Skip to main content

 “You have to go back to [the trial of William Penn in] 1670 to find a case in which the judge tried to punish jurors for returning a verdict he didn’t like.

-Since the Kriho case, I can find just one point in which a juror faced a severe possibility of being punished for her verdict—the 2005 prosecution of juror Carol Asher.
+Since the Kriho case, I can find just one case in which a juror faced a severe possibility of being punished for her verdict—the 2005 prosecution of juror Carol Asher.

-In Asher, unlike Kriho, there was a split jury.
-Hence, there was a mistrial, as in Kriho.
-So the jury foreman ratted to the judge about Asher’s comments during deliberations.
+In Asher, unlike Kriho, there was a split jury, which resulted in a mistrial.
+The jury foreman ratted to the judge about Asher’s comments during deliberations.
 Also, unlike Kriho, three other jurors believed the defendant was not guilty.
-But only Asher alone was punished for felony perjury.
+But only Asher was punished for felony perjury.

 In that case, Asher was at risk for a 14-year prison term for “lying.”
 But Asher never made it to trial.
 Instead, an evidentiary hearing was held in 2006.
 And there, the entire case went away.
 Asher learned the same lesson as Kriho.

-Standing up for your rights means legal expenses and being placed in jeopardy of prison.
+Standing up for your rights means paying legal fees and risking prison.
 This truth is the clear message these two jurors received.

 The Kleinman Case.

 Next, we have the Kleinman case.
 The criminally accused was the defendant.
-Now in Kleinman, a trial court told a jury it would violate the law if it ignored the trial court’s interpretation of the law.
+Now, in Kleinman, a trial court told a jury that it would violate the law if it ignored the trial court’s interpretation of the law.
 But the left-leaning 9th Circuit even agreed this went too far, stating:

 “The court’s statement that the jury ‘would violate [its] oath and the law if [it] willfully brought a verdict contrary to the law given to [it] in this case,’ may imply punishment for nullification, because ‘violate your oath and the law,’ coming from the court in a criminal trial, could be understood as warning of a possible violation with associated sanctions.
 Additionally, the statement that ‘[t]here is no such thing as valid jury nullification’ could reasonably be understood as telling jurors that they do not have the power to nullify, and so it would be a useless exercise.
 Judges tell juries: follow the law.
 But the statement there is no valid jury nullification misstates the role of nullification.
 This is because an acquittal is valid, even if it resulted from nullification.”
 [Emphasis.]